melchiorrecaruso/gulp/README.md

 ###
 >**Example** :
 >
 > List all files in archive.gulp
 >
-	$ gulp -l archive.gulp
+	gulp -l archive.gulp
 >

 #### Check archive integrity (*-c*, *--check*)
-Check archive integrity by verifying that the data agrees with the stored SHA-1 hashes and sizes and that the data otherwise conforms to the **gulp** standard.
+Check archive integrity by verifying that the data agrees with the stored SHA-1 hashes and sizes and that the data otherwise conforms to the gulp standard.

 #### Fix damaged archive (*-f*, *--fix*)
 Truncates any data added after last valid update.